Community Awareness & Resource Education Series

 Thank you for your interest in a visit to our facility!
 We offer group tours to our community during which a knowledgeable representative will speak to your group about our facility, the programs and services we provide and (if relevant) the importance of responsible pet care.
 Some tour content will be determined by the age range of the group that we are hosting.

-Tours can be scheduled during our regular business hours of 11:00 a.m. to 6:00 p.m. on Wednesdays, Thursdays and Fridays.
+Tours can be scheduled during our regular business hours of 1:00 to 5:00 p.m. on Tuesdays, Wednesdays and Thursdays.
 Tours last for approximately 45 minutes and must be completed by close of business.
 Group size is limited to a maximum of 15 people.
 Children must be at least 6 years old to participate and must be accompanied by one parent, guardian or group representative per tour.

-To request a tour, please complete the Group Tour Request Form and return it at least 10 days in advance of your preferred date.
-Your request may be sent via email to firstname.lastname@example.org, dropped off at the shelter during adoption hours or faxed to 303-772-2219 ATTN: Humane Education Coordinator.
-A shelter representative will confirm the date/time of your tour once your request has been received.
+To request a tour, please complete the Tour Sign-Up Form at least 4 days in advance of your preferred date.
+Your request may be sent via email to email@example.com, A shelter representative will confirm the date/time of your tour once your request has been received.

 Consider a Donation During Your Visit to LHS